alexhalbeisen/fundraiser-site/index.md

   block: feature-1
   media_alignment: Right
   headline: "<strong>info</strong>"
-  content: 'when: december 5th<br>where: shedd park<br>where to: downtown lowell'
+  content: 'when: december 5th<br>where: shedd park<br>where to: downtown lowell<br>what
+    to wear: something warm! <br>what to bring: your mask and a sign supporting the cause! (optional)'
   slug: ''
   media:
     image: "/uploads/2020/10/17/screen-shot-2020-10-17-at-12-02-39-am.png"